hpi-epic/pricewars-consumer/README.md

 * [buy_logit_coefficients](https://github.com/hpi-epic/pricewars-consumer/blob/master/lib/buyingbehavior.rb#L94)

 > buying items based on the provided logit coefficients from the marketplace offer list

+* buy_prefer_cheap

+> Buys with highest probability the cheapest product, but also has a chance to buy more expensive products.
+The probabilities are calculated with a modified market power formula.

 #### Sigmoid distribution behavior in detail